MarinaSci/Global_skim_analysis/poo_worm_STH_global_skim_02_MTDNA_HEATMAPS_UPSET_PLOTS.md

 ## Contents:
 - R code to create vertical heatmaps with complex heatmap
+- R code to create ComplexUpset plots to show co-infections
 - Figure 1 (panels c & d) on paper; Supplementary Figure 1 as well.
 Doi to follow soon
 - Further beautifications done in Illustrator
 - Need to make a matrix that has rows of species.. columns of samples ands values as normalised reads